A-Breeze/premierconverter/README.md

     - Refactor the index name `Ref_num` to be a configuration parameter.
     - Allow the user to overwrite the configuration parameters.
     - Validation checks on the consistency of premium values against what is expected.
+    - Allow the functionality to be used as a CLI using the `click` package.
+- Tests:
+    - Expected functionality
+    - Expected failures / warnings
+    - Edge cases
+    - Benchmark performance
 - Documentation:
     - How to:
         - Install and use